 Graphic by MarVistaVet.

 Kennel cough is an infectious bronchitis of dogs characterized by a harsh, hacking cough that most people describe as sounding like “something stuck in my dog’s throat.”
-This bronchitis may not last long and be mild enough to not need any treatment, or it may progress to a life-threatening pneumonia depending on which infectious agents are involved and the patient's immunological strength.
-An uncomplicated kennel cough lasts about a week or two and entails frequent fits of coughing in a patient who otherwise feels active and normal.
+This bronchitis may not last long and be mild enough not to need any treatment, or it may progress to a life-threatening pneumonia depending on which infectious agents are involved and the patient's immunological strength.
+An uncomplicated kennel cough runs a course of a week or two and entails frequent fits of coughing in a patient who otherwise feels active and normal.
 Uncomplicated cases do not involve fever or listlessness, just lots of coughing.

-Numerous organisms may be involved in a case of kennel cough; it would be unusual for only one agent to be involved.
+Numerous organisms (some of which may be prevented by vaccination) may be involved in a case of kennel cough; it would be unusual for only one agent to be involved.
 Infections with the following organisms frequently occur concurrently to create a case of kennel cough:

 - Bordetella bronchiseptica (bacteria)

 - Parainfluenza virus